fongandrew/typed-routes/README.md

 path.from({ uid: "abc" }); // => Type error
 ```

-Types are just an object with a parse and stringify function.
+Types are just an object with parse and stringify functions.
 For example,
 this is the definition of the `DateTimeParam` type, which converts a Date
 to milliseconds since epoch.
-You can provide your own types for more
-customized behavior (such as returning a default value is one is undefined).

 ```ts
 const DateTimeParam = {